Leon Boullemier: Refereeing career

 He went on to become a football referee.
-In 1907, he was officiating regularly in the Southern League, and a couple of years later he took an FA Cup first-round tie between West Ham United and Queens Park Rangers.
+In 1907, he officiated regularly in the Southern League, and a couple of years later he took an FA Cup first-round tie between West Ham United and Queens Park Rangers.
 After refereeing a match in Ireland between Linfield and Belfast Celtic in 1914, Bullimer received a police escort off the field to "[escape] the attentions of a rowdy section of the crowd, who did not approve of some of his decisions".
-His protectors were unable to prevent him being kicked by a young man, who was convicted of assault.
+His protectors were unable to prevent him from being kicked by a young man who was convicted of assault.

 Cricket career

 Bullimer was Northamptonshire County Cricket Club's official scorer for more than 50 years.
 When future Arsenal manager Herbert Chapman was in charge of Northampton Town before the First World War, he occasionally acted as substitute scorer when Bullimer was unavailable.

 He was active in fund-raising on behalf of the club, its players, and cricketers in general.
 According to an overview of the club in the 1958 edition of Wisden Cricketers' Almanack, "no reference to Northamptonshire cricket would be complete without mention of Leo Bullimer ... [whose] efforts in raising funds did much to keep Northamptonshire going during some of their worst financial crises."
 In 1933, he proposed the establishment of a fund to guarantee cricketers a minimum £500 return from their benefit match, so that players were not disadvantaged by having represented a "smaller", financially weaker, club.
-When England and Northamptonshire opening batsman Fred Bakewell suffered head injuries and a badly broken arm in a car accident in which a teammate was killed, and was unable to resume his career, Bullimer organised financial support for him so that he would not be solely dependent on public assistance.
+When England and Northamptonshire opening batsman Fred Bakewell suffered head injuries and a badly broken arm in a car accident in which a teammate was killed and was unable to resume his career, Bullimer organised financial support for him so that he would not be solely dependent on public assistance.